papivot/vSphere7-w-k8s-demo/Using-private-harbor.md

 # Using Local Harbor for registry

 1. Setup Harbor on the Sup cluster.
+2. Download the ca.crt
+3. Modify the helper script to add the ca.crt to the nodes.

 ## Downloading nginx image and transport it.